qverent/dataviz-animaladoptions/README.md

 This project features data from the Austin Animal Centre, which intakes 20,000 animals annually and whose work is a leading factor behind Austin, Texas’ status as the [“largest no-kill community”](http://www.austintexas.gov/page/no-kill-plan) in the US.
 Since 2011, the Centre has been able to maintain an extremely high survival outcome; its current save rate is [97%](https://www.austinpetsalive.org/about/our-story).

 This colour deficiency-safe tool was created with the shelter’s managers and communications team in mind.
 Using three distinct interactive visualizations and a statistics panel, the app presents data on animal outcomes collected from October 2013 to December 2019.
 The original dataset is available at [Data World](https://data.world/rebeccaclay/austin-tx-animal-center-stats).
+The goal is to enable shelter managers to gain insight into trends and patterns behind shelter animal outcomes such that they may develop strategies to maintain or even increase animal survival rates.

 Users can identify trends in historical data, such as fluctuation of adoption rates by time of year or animal type, as well as comparison of animal demographics in terms of age and colour.
 This gives the users the opportunity to gain a better understanding of adoption preferences and focus on efforts to boost the chance of survival for historically overlooked animals due to characteristics such as age or colour.

+Questions that the tool aims can answer include: what kinds of animals are more likely to be adopted?
+Are there seasonal patterns that the shelter may better prepare for?
+Are there specific demographics of animals with exceptionally poor survival rates?
+Specific tasks that users may use this app to accomplish includes:
+* Discover extremes and trends (are there periods with particularly low adoption rates, or is this seasonal?)
+* Query by attributes (timeframe and outcome type)
+* Compare attributes (outcome and animal type)
+* Derive statistics (adoption rates per animal type)
+* Identify dependencies (ie .between adoption rates and animal characteristics)

 ## Data preprocessing
 Data preprocessing was done via an R script and some additional Javascript.
 The preprocessing step included binning the animal types to ‘dog’, ‘cat’ and ‘other’, binning the primary colour type of each animal (see R script for the binning specifics from 585 values to 11), handling missing data and ambiguous categories, and converting age strings (for example -- 4 weeks, or 3 months) into categories (for example -- young or senior).